federicodj/html5bootcamp/README.md

 On each learning day you will have to:

 1. ####Read:####
-We will provide you with documentation related with current sprint content so you can have a background reference, guide and examples to complete the following practice.
+We provided you with documentation related with what we asked so you can have a background reference, guide and examples to complete the following practice.

 2. ####Practice:####
 You will implement the previously gathered knowledge in simple coding activities.